 Abstract art - a process of expression

-“This conglomerate of feelings is perhaps the reason why I chose abstract painting.
-Some people see abstract art as an illusion, but to me, painting abstracts is a very real, a process of expression.
+“This conglomerate of feelings is perhaps the reason why I chose painting.
+Some people see abstract as an illusion, but to me, painting abstracts is a very real, a process of expression.
 Each line I put on my artwork ultimately shows the strength, perseverance, and grit I was gifted with.
-In my abstract art, I also try to pay tribute to the good fortune I was gifted with at the end.
-Because ultimately, I’ve built my life back thanks to art.”
+In my art, I also try to pay tribute to the good fortune I was gifted with at the end.
+Because ultimately, I’ve built my life back thanks to it.”

 Creators carry a difficult and sad story